neondatabase/website/content/docs/guides/branch-restore.md

 ![branch restore to timestamp](/docs/guides/branch_restore_time.png)

-By default, your history retention is set to 7 days.
+By default, the history retention for a Neon project is 7 days.
 You can revert a branch to any time within that configured [retention window](/docs/manage/projects#configure-history-retention), down to the millisecond.

 A few key points to keep in mind about the restore operation:
 - [Current data is overwritten](#overwrite-not-a-merge)